-If you are staying overnight during your Orientation program, check-in will be from 8:15 to 9:15am in Dowden Hall.
-If you are commuting to campus for each day of the program, check-in will be from 9 to 9:30am in the Sullivan Auditorium Lobby.
-The program will begin promptly at 9:30am in the Sullivan Auditorium.
+If you are staying overnight during your Orientation program, check-in will be from 9:15 to 10:15am in Dowden Hall.
+If you are commuting to campus for each day of the program, check-in will be from 10:15-10:30am in the Wellness Center Lobby.
+The program will begin promptly at 10:30am in the Wellness Center Lobby.

-Parking is available in the South Lot on campus, located next to the Sullivan Auditorium.
+Parking is available in Lot L, between the Wellness Center and the Administration Building, and accessed by either the North or South entrances of campus.
 Signage and Orientation Leaders will be available to help direct you to the correct lot.
 You can also view a campus map.